 Fritillaries, skippers and browns

-Next time, we will round out our introduction to common butterflies with some of the most distinctive summer insects: the fritillaries, skippers and browns.
+In the next blog post, we will round out our introduction to common butterflies with some of the most distinctive summer insects: the fritillaries, skippers and browns.